jwanglab/fusilli/README.md

 The dataframe will output to a tab-delimited, file in the specified directory ending in `_fusilli_read_summary.txt` See below for more details.

+12. `-pr", "--prefix`

+If included, the specified string here will override the default prefix (as in the supplied PAF file) and will be used instead as the prefix for output files (`_fusilli.txt` and `_fusilli_read_summary.txt` files).

 ## FUSILLI Tutorial

 For this tutorial, let's look at sample with a known fusion, ETV6::RUNX1, determined through conventional clinical testing.